Welcome to this Chile itinerary I’ve carefully planned for you!

 Duration: (3 Days) > Time: Day count: 45

 The port town of Valparaíso is located around one hour away from Chile’s capital, Santiago.
-Here you can see some of the most colorful street art this side of the continent.
+Here you can see some of the most colorful street art on this side of the continent.

 There are plenty of free walking tours you can join on which are a great way to save on cash and learn from a local.
 I recommend giving a tip, though, no matter how small.